Get 80% off your plan for your first 3 months*

 Net profit margin

-Net profit margin shows what percentage of revenue remains after paying all expenses, including operating costs, interest, and taxes.
-This is the profit you can pay to owners or reinvest in your business.
+Net profit margin is the percentage of revenue that remains after subtracting all expenses, including operating costs, interest, and taxes.
+This is the profit available to pay owners or reinvest in your business.

 Why it matters

-A higher net profit margin means you're efficient at turning sales into profits.
-This makes you less reliant on high sales volume, which can be helpful for small businesses that don't operate at scale.
+A higher net profit margin means you're efficient at turning sales into actual profit.
+Understanding your profit margin makes you less reliant on high sales volume, which can be helpful for small businesses that don't operate at scale.

 Operating profit margin

-Operating profit margin shows what percentage of revenue remains after paying both direct costs and operating expenses, but before interest and taxes.
+Operating profit margin is the percentage of revenue that remains after paying both direct costs and operating expenses, but before interest and taxes.
 It measures how profitable your core business operations are.

 This ratio sits between gross and net profit margin.
 It excludes financing costs and taxes, so it gives you a clearer picture of operational efficiency.